triestpa/Police-Analysis-Python/README.md

 Name: county_name, dtype: int64
 ```

 If you're familiar with Vermont's geography, you'll notice that the police stops seem to be more concentrated in counties in the southern-half of the state.
 The southern-half of the state is also where much of the cross-state traffic flows in transit to and from New Hampshire, Massachusetts, and New York.
-Since the traffic stop data is from the state troopers, this interstate traffic could potentially explain why we see more traffic stops in these counties.
+Since the traffic stop data is from the state troopers, this interstate highway traffic could potentially explain why we see more traffic stops in these counties.

 Here's a quick map generated with [Tableau](https://public.tableau.com/profile/patrick.triest#!/vizhome/VtPoliceStops/Sheet1) to visualize this regional distribution.